Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy

 \subsection{SMBH growth}

-{In \citetalias{Henriques15}, each galaxy hosts an SMBH seed with zero initial mass at the potential center when its host halos are first identified.} SMBHs grow through two primary modes: Quasar mode and Radio mode, which are described as follows.
-This Quasar mode is initiated by galaxy mergers, which channel a significant amount of cold gas toward the central region, fueling the SMBH.
-The amount of gas accreted {during the time interval between two consecutive snapshots when a merger occurs}, $\Delta M_{\mathrm{SMBH}}$, depends on the specific characteristics of the merging galaxies. { We use the average value of $\Delta M_{\mathrm{SMBH}}/ \delta t_\mathrm{snapinterval}$ as the absolute SMBH mass accretion rate.}
+In \citetalias{Henriques15}, each galaxy hosts an SMBH seed with zero initial mass at the potential center when its host halos are first identified.
+SMBHs grow through two primary modes: quasar-mode and radio-mode, which are described as follows.
+This quasar-mode is initiated by galaxy mergers, which channel a significant amount of cold gas toward the central region, fueling the SMBH.
+The amount of gas accreted during the time interval between two consecutive snapshots when a merger occurs, $\Delta M_{\mathrm{SMBH}}$, depends on the specific characteristics of the merging galaxies.
+We use the average value of $\Delta M_{\mathrm{SMBH}}/ \delta t_\mathrm{snapinterval}$ as the absolute SMBH mass accretion rate.